ARPM01/CoE197Z_assignment_submissions/README.md

 A repository created by Adonais Ray Maclang.
 Here, the Faster R-CNN model is finetuned using the drinks dataset containing 3 classes: water, coke, juice.

+Install the required packages.

+'''
+!pip install -r requirements.txt
+'''

-To train, unzip the drinks dataset into the main folder (https://bit.ly/adl2-ssd) and run train.py.
-To see results on test_split, run test.py.
+To train, run train.py.

+'''
+!python3 train.py
+'''

+To see results on test dataset, run test.py.
+This uses the weights from train.py.
+If model_weights.pth is not available on working folder, it downloads the pre-trained weights also available in releases.

+'''
+!python3 test.py
+'''

 Alternatively, view the Google Colab Notebooks.

-See releases for the pre-trained weights and the dataset.

 Shown below are the results of the model on the test_split data set.
 ![image](https://user-images.githubusercontent.com/92358150/166443722-4187fb65-36b7-4425-902d-653571a62e22.png)